-The program was originally authorized in 1987 and, most recently, reauthorized as Title X, Part C of the Federal No Child Left Behind Act of 2001.
+The program was originally authorized in 1987 and, most recently, reauthorized as Title IX, Part A of the Every Student Succeeds Act.
 The Act ensures educational rights and protections for children and youth experiencing homelessness including the following:

 - The right to immediate enrollment in school, even if lacking paperwork normally required for enrollment.

-- The right to receive transportation to his/her school of origin, if this is requested by the parent.
+- The right to receive transportation to his/her school of origin, if this is requested by the parent or unaccompanied youth.